reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ## From Spring Boot's Fat Jars to Layered Jars

 Spring Boot uses fat jar as its default packaging format.

+### Fat Jar Format
 If we inspect the jar produced after running the Maven build, we get this output:

 ```
 META-INF/